dapr/dapr/samples/1.hello-world/README.md

 ## Step 3 - Run the Node.js App with Actions

-1. Navigate to the zero to hero Node.js sample app: `cd samples/local_zero_to_hero`.

-2. Install dependencies: `npm install`.
+1. Install dependencies: `npm install`.
 This will install `express` and `body-parser`, dependencies that are shown in our `package.json`.

-3. Run Node.js app with Actions: `actions run --port 3500 --app-id mynode --app-port 3000 node app.js`.
+2. Run Node.js app with Actions: `actions run --app-id mynode --app-port 3000 node app.js`.
 This should output text that looks like the following, along with logs:

 ```
 Starting Actions with id mynode on port 3500